Why is Event Planning the 6th most stressful career?

 “Where have I heard that before”?

 So you begin to find the right pieces or as I like to call it, the right accessories.
 You begin to build the heart of the event, the showpiece.
 You find your partners and create your own DNA.
-The modeling is starting to happen, the ideas, the passion, the excitement of having a blank canvas and so many colors to choose from, its like being six and FAO Swartz or Carrie with 5000 at Manolo.
+The modelling is starting to happen, the ideas, the passion, the excitement of having a blank canvas and so many colours to choose from, it’s like being six and FAO Swartz or Carrie with 5000 at Manolo.

 As you look around the venue, you lift your collar in pride and say to yourself, Thank god, the gods of events were looking down on me.
 Job well done, hunt for the red wine,